 Bikers' classics Track behaviour

-- A MANDATORY riders briefing will take place before the first track session.
+- A MANDATORY briefing will take place before the first track session for all riders.

 - Riders will start in “waves”, following the instructions given by the pit marshals.

 - At the end of each session, the chequered flag will be waved at the pit lane entry.
 This flag announces the end of the session and the obligation to get back to the pit lane immediately, without deceleration lap.

 - In case of emergency, red lights and waved red flags will be shown all along the circuit.
 As soon as red lights are on, riders must slow down and get back immediately to the pit lane.